IvyZayn/IvyZayn/README.md

 <p align="left" >

-  I'm a graduate with aspirations to become a professional developer.
+  I'm a graduate with aspirations to become a professional software engineer.

 - 👩‍💻 I’m currently **looking for a job as a software developer**